Skip Navigation

 (“Is anyone better off?”)

-• Number of public education and awareness campaigns conducted to build community understanding and support for investing in the health and economic stability of pregnant and postpartum women.
+• Number of public education and awareness campaigns conducted to build community understanding and support for investing in the health and economic stability of pregnant and postpartum women that result in an increase in knowledge and/or skill.
 (Shows narrative change and public will-building efforts)

 • Number of pregnant and postpartum women receiving housing and income supplements who are able to transition off public assistance and achieve long-term economic security and mobility.
 (Measures transformative, intergenerational impact of support programs)